 The wizard discovers and displays the virtual IP address for the Oracle Server.
+Do the following:

 - In case of IPv4, select IPV4 and then enter the IP address and associated subnet mask.
 Make sure that the specified IP address has a DNS entry. - In case of IPv6, select IPV6 and select the IPv6 network from the drop-down list.